neutron-org/dex-quint-model/modelReport.md

 Once the user has withdrawn all their shares, be it through a (sequence of) withdrawal or a cancellation-induced withdrawal, the user is at no loss (with respect to the price set by `sellTick` specified by the user).
 See the predicate at `baseDexEvolution.qnt::noLossOnExhaustedTranches`.

-We also checked for a sequence of other transition properties that can be viewed as sanity checks, whose violation would imply that there are potential problems to explore:
+We also checked for a sequence of other properties that can be viewed as sanity checks, whose violation would imply that there are potential problems to explore:

-3. If a pool has some positive amount of reserves, it also has a positive amount of shares.
+3. [RESERVES-IMPLY-SHARES] If a pool has some positive amount of reserves, it also has a positive amount of shares.
-4. The total amount of coins in the system (tranches, pools, users' coins) is invariant.
+4. [COINS-CONSTANT] The total amount of coins in the system (tranches, pools, users' coins) is invariant.
-5. All amounts of pool shares and reserves, tranches shares and reserves, and user coins are non-negative.
+5. [NONEGATIVE-AMOUNTS] All amounts of pool shares and reserves, tranches shares and reserves, and user coins are non-negative.

 ### Transition Properties
 Transition properties describe the relation between a state `before` and a state `after` a transition happened, and their signature is `(State, Message, State): bool`.
 All transitions are inspected for the state changes as described in the specification.
 Furthermore, there are specific properties to be expected after transitions.

-7. When a user swaps using a `SinglehopSwapMsg` message:
+7. [SWAP-TRANSITION] When a user swaps using a `SinglehopSwapMsg` message:
  - Their limit price is honored.
  - The value of existing pools either increases corresponding to the fee, or remains the same (if the pool did not take part in the swap).
  - The value of all tranches remains the same.

-8. When a user swaps using a `PlaceLimitOrderMsg` message:
+8. [LIMIT-ORDER-TRANSITION] When a user swaps using a `PlaceLimitOrderMsg` message:
  - Their limit price is honored.
  - The value of existing pools either increases or remains the same.
  - The value of all tranches remains the same, except for the tranches corresponding to the tick, which may increase in value due to the maker part of the limit order message.

-9. When a user deposits to a pool:
+9. [DEPOSIT-TRANSITION] When a user deposits to a pool:
  - The value of existing pools either increases (for the pool to which the user deposits) or remains the same.
  - If the deposit is provided in a different ratio than the existing ratio of the pool, a fee for the swap (to reach the existing ratio) is paid.
  - [POOL-RATIO-CONSTANT] If the autoswap option is set to false, the ratio in the pool does not change when performing (non-initial) deposits.
  - [SHARES-FOR-DEPOSITS] If a user successfully deposits positive amount of coins (at least one in the pair), they will get in return a positive amount of shares.

-10. When a user cancels a tranche:
+10. [CANCEL-TRANSITION] When a user cancels a tranche:
  - No shares of other users are affected.
  - The user received the pro-rata shares of any unused maker denom and of all the swap proceeds.

-11. When a user withdraws from a tranche:
+11. [TRANCHE-WITHDRAW-TRANSITION] When a user withdraws from a tranche:
  - The user gets the pro-rata portion of all the swap proceeds not yet claimed (since the last withdrawal)

-12. When a user withdraws from a pool:
+12. [POOL-WITHDRAW-TRANSITION] When a user withdraws from a pool:
  - The user gets the specified portion of the value they provided, increased by their part of the profits from all the swaps occurring since the last withdrawal.

  ## 4. Analysis Results

  After developing the model, we have used it to analyze the properties of the system.
  Any violation to the property from the model called for closer inspection.
-   * [ ] Some violations pointed to discrepancies between the model and the input, some to discrepancies between the model&input and the implementation, and some to actual violations of the properties in the implementation.
+ Some violations pointed to discrepancies between the model and the input, some to discrepancies between the model&input and the implementation, and some to actual violations of the properties in the implementation.

  1. [DEPOSIT-PROFITS]: